leadthefuture/utilities/README.md

 ## Who we are

-We are [Lead the future](https://leadthefuture.tech/), a non-profite organization that offer 1-1 mentorship to the best students int he STEM field.
+We are [Lead the future](https://leadthefuture.tech/), a non-profite organization that offer 1-1 mentorship to the best students in the STEM field.
 * [Website: https://leadthefuture.tech/](https://leadthefuture.tech/)
 * [Facebook: LeadTheFutureMentorship/](https://www.facebook.com/LeadTheFutureMentorship/)
 * [Linkedln: leadthefuture/](https://www.linkedin.com/company/leadthefuture/)